Have you been successfully marketing your business by tweeting your heart out?

 Despite all of these positive points, Twitter still struggles to sell its advertising products.
 Overwhelmingly, businesses and industry leaders list Twitter’s “noisiness” as the major deterrent.

-Marketing and marketing specialists complain Twitter’s distinctive real-time updates are also its biggest weakness.
-Real-time updates inherently mean a great deal of updates, which some claim have simply become “too much”, making it incredibly difficult for businesses to get their Twitter ads seen—let alone clicked through.
+Marketing and marketing specialists complain that Twitter’s signature real-time updates are also its biggest weakness.
+Real-time updates means high post volumes, which some claim have simply become “too much”, making it incredibly difficult for businesses to get their Twitter ads seen—let alone clicked through.

 So, should you advertise on Twitter?